-- acknowledge the woman's central role in reaching a decision about her treatment and that the role of the professional is to inform that decision with balanced and up-to-date information and advice - use absolute risk values based on a common denominator (that is, numbers out of 100 or 1,000) rather than relative risk values to more accurately reflect risk to the woman. - acknowledge and describe, if possible, the uncertainty around any estimate of risk, harm or benefit - use high-quality decision aids in a variety of numerical and pictorial formats that focus on a personalised view of the risks and benefits - consider providing records of the consultation, in a variety of visual, verbal or audio formats, to the woman, her significant other(s) and other health professionals involved in her care.
+- acknowledge the woman's central role in reaching a decision about her treatment and that the role of the professional is to inform that decision with balanced and up-to-date information and advice - use absolute risk values based on a common denominator (that is, numbers out of 100 or 1,000) rather than relative risk values to more accurately reflect risk to the woman - · acknowledge and describe, if possible, the uncertainty around any estimate of risk, harm or benefit - use high-quality decision aids in a variety of numerical and pictorial formats that focus on a personalised view of the risks and benefits - consider providing records of the consultation, in a variety of visual, verbal or audio formats, to the woman, her significant other(s) and other health professionals involved in her care.

 Other considerations include the adherence to medications and the benefits of increased non-pharmacological treatment for women who cease or change medications during pregnancy.
+Discussion may also cover barriers, cultural aspects and stigma attached to medication and encouraging women to speak to a trusted health professional about commencing, ceasing or changing medication or dosage.